The Baker's Table

 Apple cider vinegar is a gentle gluten inhibitor.
 By slightly lowering the dough's pH, it limits gluten formation and helps keep the crust tender.
 It also slows oxidation, which can dull the flavor of the flour if the dough rests for long periods.

-Can I make this by hand instead of in a food processor?
+Can I make this buttery pie crust recipe by hand instead of using a food processor?

 Yes.
 Use a pastry cutter or your fingertips to rub the butter into the flour until you see pea-sized pieces.
 Work quickly to avoid melting the butter.
 If your kitchen runs warm, freeze your mixing bowl before you start.